illumio/terraform-provider-illumio-core/website/docs/r/firewall_settings.html.md

 ## Importing ##

 This resource can only be imported and can not be created.
 Use below command to import resource.
-Since this resource auto determines ID based on provider config.
-You can pass anything as identifier.
+This resource auto determines URI based on provider config.
+So no need of providing URI while importing.

 After importing, Cherry pick the configurable parameters from `terraform show` and paste it into .tf file.